textX/textX/docs/scoping.md

 It also shows, that **objects processors** kick in when all references are resolved.
-That means that no references are resolved any more after the first object processor has been executed.
+That means that no references are resolved any more after or while the first object processor has been executed.

 #### Use case: reference data in non-textx models